Tuesday, 25 February 2025

 When using a kegging system at home, it's important that beer lines are kept clean to ensure no infections or off flavours develop within the lines themselves.
 One of the problems many home brewers face when cleaning lines is they need to waste alot of gas - filling a 19L keg with cleaning solution then pressuring it to force the cleaning solution through the beer lines is inefficient - requiring alot of water and gas to do so.

-In this post I'll outline the process I use - which requires a couple of (cheap) extra parts, but makes it much quicker and more efficient to get your beer lines cleaned.
+In this post we'll outline the process we use - which requires a couple of (cheap) extra parts, but makes it much quicker and more efficient to get your beer lines cleaned.

-• Your beer line(s) - obviously - with liquid disconnect on at least one end
+• Your beer line(s) with a liquid disconnect on at least one end

 • An empty soft drink bottle (with standard 'coke style' PCO 1881 style thread)